Jackson-Washington State Forest advisories

 Mountain Bike Trails

 Jackson-Washington S.F./Starve Hollow S.R.A. offers 12.2 miles of mountain bike trails in two different locations.
 Mountain bikes are only permitted on those designated trails.
-For further details and a trail map click here.
+Map.

 - Boot Loop (yellow trail marker) 1.8 miles